 Open drains along roads are still very much a part of the Marshland landscape, this one along Mairehau Road (formerly named Cemetery, then Reeves roads).

-Hughes wrote of “several large families of Poles… engaged in seasonal labour.”
-28 Most of these families arrived in Lyttelton via the friedeburg in August 1872.
-The single women apparently found work easily but family groups struggled to gain employment.
+Hughes wrote of “several large families of Poles… engaged in seasonal labour.”28 Most of these families arrived in Lyttelton via the friedeburg in August 1872.
+The single women off the ship found work easily, but family groups struggled to gain employment.

 The “balance of the immigrants” from the friedeburg was “moving somewhat slowly,” reported the star on 18 September 1872.29 They seem to have been left to fend for themselves.
 The new zealand herald reported on 4 November 1875: